flux-framework/flux-core/doc/man3/flux_recv.rst

        char *topic_glob;  // glob matching topic string };

-The following initializers are available for *match*:
+The following initializers are available for :var:`match`:

 FLUX_MATCH_ANY
    Match any message.